-Want to know a secret about people?
 People want to help; they genuinely want to help.
 Really.
 So when it comes to recruiting and retaining volunteers, the problem is not the interest of the person in your pew.
-Instead, it’s that we expect that they will seek us out and ask to serve.
+Instead, we create a culture of serving and provide simple on-ramps to serving.

 "...commit to moving your volunteers from the mindset of simply filling a role to actually being the ministry of the church..."